legion-labs/legion/docs/data-pipeline/OVERVIEW.md

 # Data Pipeline - Overview

+> **Disclaimer**: This document is work in progress and describes our aspirations.
+There are technical challenges to sort out so the final outcome might look different from the original vision described here.

 This document describes the overview of the data processing pipeline in the context outlined in the [CONTEXT DOCUMENT](./data-pipeline/CONTEXT.md).

 In high-level the data pipeline deals with 4 distinct representations of data and 3 data transformation processes converting those.